PACTCare/Stars-Network/WHITEPAPER.md

 **The paper itself is under active development and represents a research project.
 It is neither intended to be a final design nor a product specification.**

-## Introduction: Shooting for the Stars
+## Introduction Shooting for the Stars

 _“The Web as I envisaged it, we have not seen it yet.”
 Tim Berners-Lee_